 All graduate students are required to take HIST 601, Historiography and Methodology.
 Additional requirements depend upon whether a student chooses to write a thesis or not.

-Students on this track must complete 36 credits of coursework, which must include HIST 601 and two research seminars.
+Students with this concentration must complete 36 credits of coursework, which must include HIST 601 and two research seminars.

 Students preparing for the oral examination should consult with the committee members in advance of the exam.
 Students who fail the examination on their first attempt shall have one additional chance to sit for it.